 12:00 PM – 4:00PM, Last entry at 3:00 PM

 3500 SHAMROCK DR

-For one day only!
-On October 24th, the Museum will open our 8-acre site for a self-guided, outdoor experience of Charlotte’s oldest home site.
+On April 10th, the Museum will open our 8-acre site for a self-guided, outdoor experience of Charlotte’s oldest home site.
 Guests can explore the Museum’s park-like setting, walk through the garden, and view the historic buildings.
 Tickets are discounted to just $10 per vehicle and include a digital guidebook that tells the story of the people who lived and worked at the Rock House and includes videos and resources to dig deeper into Charlotte’s past.
 To support social distancing, tickets are limited.

 Visitors over the age of 5 are required to wear a face covering when they may be within six feet of any person not in their group, including Museum staff.
 Visitors ages 2-5 are highly encouraged to wear a face covering.
 Please read our full mask policy below.

 The Museum building as well as the historic buildings will not be open.
 No restrooms are available for visitors, so please plan accordingly.

 Please note, this event is subject to change as a result of updated guidance from state and local authorities.
 We appreciate your understanding and cooperation.

 Admission is $10 per vehicle (private vehicles only) and must be paid in advance.
 No credit card or cash purchases will be taken onsite.